rrjavadev/code-doodles/ModularMonoliths.md

 ✔️ **Modular monoliths offer a balanced middle ground**
 ✔️ **If designed correctly, they solve many distributed system challenges while still allowing future scalability**

-Would I fully embrace modular monoliths? **Cautiously, yes, still keeping Microservices whereever necessary.**
+Would I fully embrace modular monoliths? **It depends on my usecase.
+I would favour this approach over big-bang Monolith decomposition.**
 But as with any architecture, the key is **understanding the trade-offs** before committing. 🚀